 Kor’Thank cracked a faint smile. “ ’Twas glorious, was it not?”

-“Krul’Dar.
-You know his name is Bitefighter.”
+“His name is Bitefighter.”

-Krul’Dar’ stared again at the tavern keeper’s goods, as if he could see great treasure hidden amongst the shrunken heads and colored flasks.
-“Kor’Thank, Protector of the True and Indashi King, charged up the back of a towering retrorax, nocking three arrows onto his Lamordian bow.
-As he crested its neck he clucked his tongue, commanding his mount to dive left whilst he dove right.
-He hurtled through the air, loosing a trio of Blacksear arrows.
-The missiles struck true, piercing the eyes of the three-headed retrorax.
-A single arrow for each head!”
+Krul stared again at the tavern keeper’s goods.
+“He charged up the back of a fifty-foot retrorax, nocking three arrows onto his Lamordian bow.
+As he crested its neck he clucked his tongue, commanding his mount to dive left.
+At the same time, he dove right and loosed a trio of Blacksear arrows.
+Each missile struck true, piercing the eyes of the three-headed beast.
+One arrow for each head!”
 Krul’Dar slammed the table with a clenched fist.
 “One man…one man!”
 He brandished a finger and shook it forcefully.
-“Never before had a single warrior managed to kill a full-grown retrorax!”
-His voice lowered in volume, becoming reverent and solemn.
-“The Indashi King had slain legions of sorcerers…slain countless beasts that breathed fire, ice, or poison.
-He had led innumerable charges against Orcs and Fell-walkers.
-And now, with the death of a retrorax, he took his place amongst the greatest hunters in all of Elithia.”
+“Never before had a single man slain a full-grown retrorax!”
+His voice turned reverent and solemn.
+“The Indashi King had slaughtered legions of sorcerers, hordes of undead, countless beasts that exhaled fire, ice, or poison.
+He’d led dozens of charges against Orcs and Fell-walkers, and now, with the death of a retrorax, he took his place as the greatest hunter in all of Elithia.”

 “What do you think?”

 “You must make your own purpose, Kor.”
 Krul’Dar looked squarely into Kor’Thank’s eyes.

-“You must make your own.”
+“You must make your own.